kozakoff/WGU/README.md

 1. Fork this repo
 1. Download the forked project locally
 1. Navigate to the `Rocket Evaluation` directory
+1. Ensure [Node.js](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) are installed on your machine
 1. Run `npm install` to download the webpack dependencies
 1. Delete the `dist` folder
 1. Make desired changes
-1. Build the project with webpack, `NODE_ENV='production' npm run build`
+1. Build the project with **webpack** by running the following command, `NODE_ENV='production' npm run build`
 1. Delete `node_modules`
 1. **Load Unpacked** from Chrome extensions tab
-1. Create a pull request from your forked repo back to this one, be sure to include documentation about your changes.
+1. Create a pull request from your forked repo back to this one, be sure to include documentation about your changes

 _If you know some Javascript and would like to help build this project, email me and I will add you as a contributor._